PofE 024: Warning! Following Benjamin Franklin's Productivity Secrets Will Increase Your Effectiveness!

-* In 1765, Franklin persuaded Parliament to appeal the Stamp Act and started to actively work towards his earlier goal of unity among colonies.
+* In 1765, Franklin persuaded Parliament to appeal the Stamp Act and started to actively work towards his earlier goal of unity among the colonies.

 * In the Hutchinson Affair, Franklin was condemned in public for leaking letters that Governor Hutchinson of Massachusetts wrote about how he was thinking about limiting the liberties of colonists.
-After this situation, Franklin turn his back on England.
+After this situation, Franklin turned his back on England.